 3. Don’t be too hard on yourself: We know you’re dying to get the job, now that you’re this close to the finish line.
 And yes, a little bit of nervousness really helps.
 But hey, we’re all humans.
 Nobody is perfect and we all make mistakes.
 To us, it’s important that we get to know you, so show us the REAL you.

 4. Stay curious: This is also your chance to ask questions and find out more about us.
-The more you know the better you’ll be prepared when it comes to starting a career with the adidas Group.
+The more you know the better you’ll be prepared when it comes to starting a career with adidas.
 Use the breaks to find out what you always wanted to know about us.

-5. Have fun & grow: Here at the adidas Group, we say: “When you love what you do it’s not really work; it’s just what you do”.
-Whether you just applied at the adidas Group or going into an Assessment Center soon – have fun and be authentic.
+5. Have fun & grow: Here at adidas, we say: “When you love what you do it’s not really work; it’s just what you do”.
+Whether you just applied at adidas or going into an Assessment Center soon – have fun and be authentic.
 We can tell whether you’re truly enjoying yourself and whether you’re having fun throughout the day.
 Give yourself some praise for making it this far and look at the AC experience as an opportunity to learn and grow – personally and professionally.

 At the end of it all, there’s a job waiting for you.
-But Assessment Centres are not about being the loudest or the most visible; it’s about being confident, creative and collaborative.
+But Assessment Centers are not about being the loudest or the most visible; it’s about being confident, creative and collaborative.